AdobeDocs/analytics-platform.en/help/components/overview.md

 ---
-title: Components overview
+title: What are components in Customer Journey Analytics?
 description: Learn what components CJA offers, and how you can use them in reporting.
 exl-id: f9b0b3c2-7c88-4bef-af33-0d309cafe799
+solution: Customer Journey Analytics
 ---
 # Components overview

-Components are features in Customer Journey Analytics that can be used in reports, or complement reporting features.
+Components are features in Customer Journey Analytics that can be used in reports, or to complement reporting features.
 You can manage these components using the following steps:

 1. Log in to [analytics.adobe.com](https://analytics.adobe.com) using your Adobe ID credentials.
 2. Navigate to [!UICONTROL Components] > [!UICONTROL Components] in the header menu.